 Worst-Case Execution Time Analysis

-The International Workshop on Worst-Case Execution Time Analysis (WCET 2020) focuses on the analysis and design of real-time systems in a broad sense, with a particular emphasis on techniques to analyze the worst-case execution time (WCET) of real-time software.
+The International Workshop on Worst-Case Execution Time Analysis (WCET 2022) focuses on the analysis and design of real-time systems in a broad sense, with a particular emphasis on techniques to analyze the worst-case execution time (WCET) of real-time software.
 The workshop covers topics related to hard and soft real-time systems, program analysis, timing analysis, as well as (timing-predictable) hardware designs and operating systems.
-As in previous years, the 19th edition of the WCET workshop will be co-located with the Euromicro Conference on Real-Time Systems (ECRTS 2020) in Modena, Italy, from July 7-10, 2020.
+As in previous years (we don’t talk about ’20 and ’21), the 20th edition of the WCET workshop will be co-located with the Euromicro Conference on Real-Time Systems (ECRTS 2022) in Modena, Italy, from July 5-8, 2022.